 skip to main content

 Drew previously spent time interning for Senator John Cornyn (TX) in the United States Senate and in the Tarrant County Criminal District Attorney’s Office.
 While earning his cum laude law degree from Texas Tech, Drew was heavily involved in the school’s nationally-ranked moot court program.
-As a law student, he won a national championship in moot court, earned multiple brief-writing awards, and was inducted to the National Order of Scribes for achievement in legal writing.
+As a law student, he won a national championship in moot court, earned multiple brief-writing awards, and was inducted into the National Order of Scribes for achievement in legal writing.

 Away from the Office